bluelhf/pithos/README.md

 ### <kbd>POST</kbd> <kbd>/upload</kbd>

 Upload a file to the server.
 The file is expected to be sent as the request body.
-The file name is expected to be sent as the `X-File-Name` header.
+The file name is expected to be sent as the `X-File-Name` header, URI-encoded as defined in [encodeURIComponent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent).

 If successful, the response status code will be `201 Created`, and the response body will contain the UUID of the uploaded file.